TejasTathe302/online-ticket-booking-system/readme.rst

-This is the simple project for online ticket booking system of bus.
+This is the simple project for online ticket booking system of bus.I have created in such a way that in future if we want add multiple buses along with there routs then we can do it by writing a small peace of code.

 There are only few pages in this project which are as follows:
     1) Index: This is the landing page of our system in this page there is only one slider is present.